Tanvi Khanna

-Tanvi Khanna (born 23 July 1996) is an Indian female professional squash player and is a regular member of the Indian squash team.
-She is currently the fourth highest ranked player in the national rankings and is regarded as one of the finest squash players to have emerged from India.
-She also plays for Columbia Lions squash team which belongs to the Columbia University.
-She achieved her highest PSA world ranking of 86 in September 2021 and broke into the top 100 for the first time during the 2019-20 PSA World Tour.
+Tanvi Khanna (born 23 July 1996) is an Indian squash player and a member of the national team.

 Career

 She made her maiden Asian Games appearance at the 2018 Asian Games representing India and clinched a silver medal in the women's team event.
 She also participated at the 2019 Women's Asian Individual Squash Championships and reached quarter-finals.
 She lost to fellow national squash player Joshna Chinappa in the quarterfinals.

 Tanvi Khanna also represents Columbia Lions in Ivy League and was named first team All-Ivy League for three consecutive years from 2016-2018.

 South Asian Games 2018 Nepal Gold medallist in the individual event.

+Tanvi Khanna was also part of senior women squash team for the 2023 Asian Games.

+In September 2023 she became the top ranked squash player of India replacing Joshna Chinappa and in the process achieving the world ranking of 69.

+Tanvi Khanna is part of Indian Women's squash team for 2023 Asian Games to be held in Hangzhou in China.